Strong coupling constant from moments of quarkonium correlators revisited: Determination of the strong coupling constant

-The values of $m_c$ determined for different $\mu/m_h$ but same value of $\mu$ in GeV also agree with each other except for $\mu/m_h=3$, which appear to be systematically lower.
-This fact may indicate that the perturbative uncertainty is underestimated.
-However, one should note that there is also an error in $m_c$ due to the absolute value of the lattice spacing obtained from $r_1$ which translates into a relative error of $0.6\%$ for $m_c$, c.f.
-Eq. (\ref{scale}).
-This error is significantly larger than the above discrepancy.
-Furthermore, the dependence of $\alpha_s$ on the charm-quark mass is logarithmic and the above small inconsistency in $m_c$ determination is insignificant compared to other sources of errors.
-In what follows we will use $m_c$ determined from $R_8/m_{c0}$.
-We also note that because of the uncertainty in the absolute scale we could not improve significantly the charm quark mass determination compared to the result of Ref. \cite{Petreczky:2019ozv} despite the reduced errors in the continuum values for $R_n/m_{c0},~n\ge 6$.
+The values of $m_c$ determined for different $\mu/m_h$ but same value of $\mu$ in GeV also agree with each other except for $\mu/m_h=3$, which are about two sigma lower than the ones for $\mu/m_h=1$, for $\mu<5 $ GeV.
+This fact may indicate that the above procedure of estimating the perturbative error due to missing higher order terms was not sufficiently conservative for $\mu<5 $ GeV.
+Since the dependence of $\alpha_s$ on the charm-quark mass is logarithmic the above small inconsistency in $m_c$ determination is insignificant compared to other sources of errors.
+We also note that because of the uncertainty in the absolute scale we could not improve significantly the charm-quark mass determination compared to the result of Ref. \cite{Petreczky:2019ozv} despite the reduced errors in the continuum values for $R_n/m_{c0},~n\ge 6$.